solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

 1. Add the following lines of code to create a new ``CosmosContainer`` instance if one does not already exist within your database.
 Specify the previously created settings and a value for **throughput**:

     ```csharp
-    var containerResponse = await targetDatabase.Containers.CreateContainerIfNotExistsAsync(containerSettings, 10000);
+    var containerResponse = await targetDatabase.CreateContainerIfNotExistsAsync(containerSettings, 10000);
-    var customCollection = containerResponse.Container;
+    var customContainer = containerResponse.Container;
     ```

-    > This code will check to see if a collection exists in your database that meets all of the specified parameters.
-If a collection that matches does not exist, it will create a new collection.
-Here is where we can specify the RU/s allocated for a newly created collection.
-If this is not specified, the SDK has a default value for RU/s assigned to a collection.
+    > This code will check to see if a container exists in your database that meets all of the specified parameters.
+If a container that matches does not exist, it will create a new container.
+Here is where we can specify the RU/s allocated for a newly created container.
+If this is not specified, the SDK has a default value for RU/s assigned to a container.

 1. Add the following code to print out the self-link of the database:

     ```csharp
-    await Console.Out.WriteLineAsync($"Custom Collection Id:\t{customCollection.Id}");
+    await Console.Out.WriteLineAsync($"Custom Container Id:\t{customContainer.Id}");
     ```

-    > The ``customCollection`` variable will have metadata about the collection whether a new collection is created or an existing one is read.
+    > The ``customContainer`` variable will have metadata about the container whether a new container is created or an existing one is read.

 1. Save all of your open editor tabs.